 If you have previously studied chemistry, you should have a good idea of how well you can do in chemistry.
 While being passionate about the subject is important, it's also equally important to be able to study and ace the exams.
 If one of your academic strengths has consistently been chemistry, then you will definitely enjoy taking AP Chemistry.

 Most students take AP courses for the chance to earn college credits.
-If you intend on continuing your education in chemistry at the college level, then taking AP chemistry can be beneficial to you because you can start with higher-level chemistry classes when you get to college.
+If you intend to continue your chemistry education at the college level, then taking AP chemistry can benefit you because you can start with higher-level chemistry classes when you get to college.

 Is AP Chemistry Hard?